Appliances · Resale guide

 Maintenance Cost Breakdown (India, 2026)

-Annual running cost estimate: Budget ₹3,000-₹6,000 for wear-and-tear at this age (including annual service and potential minor fixes), plus one major repair (like PCB or compressor) is likely in years 5-8 of its life.
+Annual running cost estimate: ₹2,500-₹5,000 budget for wear-and-tear and one annual service at this age, plus one major repair (like compressor or PCB) likely in years 5-7.

 Known Issues — Reported by Real LG 1.5 Ton Split AC Owners

-The AC Newspaper Test Reveals Weak Airflow: I always tell people to do the newspaper test.
-Turn on the AC at full blast, hold a newspaper against the indoor unit vent.
-It should stick firmly due to the air suction.
-If it falls or barely holds, that’s a red flag.
-It tells you the fan motor is weak, the filter is severely clogged, or the blower has internal issues, indicating poor maintenance or a failing component.
+AC Newspaper Test Failure.
+I’ve seen this many times: Turn on the AC at full blast, hold a newspaper against the indoor unit vent.
+It should stick firmly due to air suction.
+If it falls or barely holds — the fan motor is weak, the filter is clogged, or the blower has issues.
 This tells you more about AC health in 5 seconds than running it for 30 minutes.
+If it fails, expect a fan motor or blower cleaning/replacement cost of ₹2,500-₹6,000.

 Warranty Status Timeline

-For an LG 1.5 Ton Split AC that is 3-4 years old, third-party insurance from providers like Jio, Flipkart, or Amazon is generally not worth the premium.
-The cost of the policy often approaches or exceeds the potential repair costs, and exclusions for older appliances can be significant.
-It’s better to set aside a maintenance budget.
+For a product that’s 3-6 years old like this LG AC, third-party insurance from providers like Bajaj Allianz or Flipkart Protect is generally not worth the premium.
+The cost of coverage often approaches or exceeds the expected repair costs, and claim processes can be cumbersome for older appliances.

 Pre-Purchase Inspection Checklist